Dark matter and low scale leptogenesis in a flavor symmetric neutrino two Higgs doublet model($\nu$2HDM): Analysis and results

 \section{Analysis and results}

 In the flavor symmetric realisation of the extended $\nu$2HDM\cite{lowscale}, we have explicitly studied the implication of the Yukawa coupling matrix and the rotational matrix used for parametrization.
-By numerically solving the model parameters which constitute the Yukawa coupling matrix, we eventually find the range of the coupling matrix Y. Incorporating the parameter space of the Yukawa coupling matrix in Eq.\eqref{yuk}, we can deduce the active neutrino mass matrix.
+On numerically solving the Dirac masses given by a,b and c which constitute the Yukawa coupling matrix, we eventually find the range of the coupling matrix Y. Incorporating the parameter space of the Yukawa coupling matrix in Eq.\eqref{yuk}, we can deduce the active neutrino mass matrix.
 It has been found from the model we have worked upon that the summation of the active neutrino is consistent with the Planck limit, i.e. $\sum_{i=1,2,3}m_{i} < 0.11 eV$\cite{Lattanzi:2016rre}.
 Consecutively, we have also analysed the phenomenology of $0\nu\beta\beta$\cite{Mohapatra:1986su,Barry:2013xxa,Borgohain:2017inp} in our work.
 It is indeed a well known and significant experimental technique of detecting neutrino mass, thereby, making it relatable with observations in the on-going experiments.
-The various experiments in this context are KamLAND-Zen\cite{Kamland2,kamland}, KATRIN\cite{katrin2,KATRIN}, GERDA\cite{gerda,GERDA2}, etc. The phenomenon that is measured in these experiment is the effective mass of the active neutrinos which is given by the expression:howing
+The various experiments in this regard are KamLAND-Zen\cite{Kamland2,kamland}, KATRIN\cite{katrin2,KATRIN}, GERDA\cite{gerda,GERDA2}, etc. The phenomenon that is measured in these experiments is the effective mass of the active neutrinos which is given by the expression: